 Disadvantages of hormone therapy

-There are some disadvantages to this type of treatment, such as:
+There are some disadvantages to this type of treatment.
+For example, it:

-Unlike chemotherapy, these medications do not affect healthy cells because they identify particular genetic abnormalities in cancer cells.
+Unlike chemotherapy, targeted therapy does not affect healthy cells.
+It targets cancer by identifying particular genetic abnormalities in cancer cells.
 Targeted therapy works best in combination with other treatments.

-There are many types of targeted therapy, and they employ different methods to fight cancer.
+There are many types of targeted therapy, and they employ different methods.
+These therapies may fight cancer by:

 - blocking or turning off chemical signals that stimulate cancer cell growth